JYLinOK/Way/README.md

-# Way1.1.2 - An easy and fast front-end generator library
+# Way1.1.3 - An easy and fast front-end generator library
 ***

 ## Updation Note:

-1. Add the function of automatically rewrite the editable file like .js .css .py .txt .json .csv .xml .ts .c .go .c++ .java and so on.
-2. Add the function of automatically generate the static source files like .png .jpg .mp3 .mp4 .gif .ico .jpeg .wmv .pdf and so on.
+1. Add the function of automatically generate the models of normal and flask.
+2. Config the model to generate in wayconfig.py: "model_select": 0, "new_project": True.
+3. After you have generated the model project, set "new_project": False in wayconfig.py.

 ## Use:
 0. If WayBatch.py, import [jtc](https://github.com/JYLinOK/jtc) from JYLinOK.
 1. Run the Way.py to start the easy desgin with Way.
 2. Run WayBatch.py to generate batch file with same template and different data.
 3. You can run run_waybatch.py to quickly run the WayBatch.
+4. Config the model to generate in wayconfig.py: "model_select": 0, "new_project": True.
+5. After you have generated the model project, set "new_project": False in wayconfig.py.

 ## Note:
 ### 1. If want to use WayBatch, git clone the jtc by following code: